-CEO Rock Companies
+Founder, Rock Companies LLC

-Vice Chairman Cleveland Cavaliers
+Vice Chairman, Cleveland Cavaliers

-Principal Rock Gaming LLC
+Principal, Rock Gaming LLC

 In 2005, Jeff was part of an investor group that acquired the Cleveland Cavaliers basketball club of the National Basketball Association, becoming its vice chairman in 2009.
 In addition, he is a Minority Owner in the NBA Development League’s Canton Charge, the American Hockey League’s Lake Erie Monsters, and Fathead, the leader in sports and entertainment graphics.